-The JB1010 uses spring-loaded, quick-connect wire terminals .
+The JB1010 uses spring-loaded, quick-connect wire terminals.
 These connectors are very reliable if used properly.
-The wires must be properly prepared.

-Strip 3/8" of insulation from the individual wires.
+To prepare the wires, strip 3/8" of insulation from the individual wires.
 If the conductors are stranded wires, tin the ends of the wires using wire solder with a non-corrosive solder flux.